Learning from Human Directional Corrections: Numerical Examples

-Based on the results in Fig. \ref{fig_pendulum_1}, we can see that as the learning iteration $k$ increases, the weight vector guess $\boldsymbol{\theta}_k$ converges to the expected weight vector $\boldsymbol{\theta}^*=[0.5,0.5,0.5,0.5]^\prime$.
-This shows the validity of the method, as guaranteed by Theorem~\ref{theorem_1}.
+From the results in Fig. \ref{fig_pendulum_1}, we can see that as the learning iteration $k$ increases, the weight vector guess $\boldsymbol{\theta}_k$ converges to the true $\boldsymbol{\theta}^*=[0.5,0.5,0.5,0.5]\tran$.
+This shows the efficacy of the method, as guaranteed by Theorem~\ref{theorem_1}.